life plan

 Monthly Review

-– Revisit your vision and shift tactics if needed
+• Revisit your vision and adjust your tactics as needed.

 Here’s something I learned the hard way: